CrudeText/CrudeText/README.md

 # 👋 Hey, I'm William

 I'm an environmenral engineer wanting to explore as much as I can.
-I have a background in environmental systems and a strong interest in data, machine learning, and scientific tools.
+I have a background in water and environmental engineering and a strong interest in data, machine learning, and scientific tools.
 I enjoy working on projects that bring together tech, science, and creative problem-solving.

 Most of my experience comes from working on water infrastructure projects, GIS mapping, and prototyping in the field — but I also spend a lot of time learning and building things on the side, from AI experiments to open datasets and electronics.